Everything You Need to Know About The 2020 Democratic Debates

 In order to qualify for the debates in June and July 2019, all candidates must either earn at least 1% of voter support in three national polls approved by the DNC, or receive donations from at least 65,000 people from at least 20 different states.
 There should be a minimum of 200 unique donors per state.

-With the DNC’s threshold regulations in place, some Democratic candidates could miss their chance at a spot on the debate stage, unless they meet these thresholds by the June 12 deadline.
-The stakes are high, particularly for lower-ranking candidates whose campaigns risk losing the necessary exposure to gain national support if they miss the mark.

-But DNC chair Tom Perez maintained that each candidate will have “unprecedented opportunities to make their cases to the voters.”
+DNC chair Tom Perez maintained that each candidate will have “unprecedented opportunities to make their cases to the voters,” whether they make the debates or not.

-Montana Gov. Steve Bullock’s campaign issued a complaint over how the DNC is choosing debate candidates, specifically when it comes to polling.
+Montana Gov. Steve Bullock’s campaign had issued a complaint over how the DNC is choosing debate candidates, specifically when it comes to polling.
 Bullock’s campaign argued that he cleared 1% in an open-ended Washington Post/ABC News poll from February, in which voters chose their preferred candidates without choosing from a list of candidates.

 But the committee is not considering the results of open-ended polls for participation in the first debates on June 26 and June 27.